yeshua453/website/docs/controls/cupertinonavigationbar.md

 ### `bgcolor`

-The [color](/docs/reference/colors) of the CupertinoNavigationBar itself.
+The [color](/docs/reference/colors) of the navigation bar itself.

 ### `border`

 Defines the border of this navigation bar.
-The value is an instance of [`border.Border`](/docs/reference/types/border) class.
+The value is an instance of [`Border`](/docs/reference/types/border) class.

 ### `destinations`

 Defines the appearance of the button items that are arrayed within the navigation bar.

-The value must be a list of two or more [`NavigationDestination`](/docs/controls/navigationbar#navigationdestination-properties) instances.
+The value must be a list of two or more [`NavigationBarDestination`](/docs/controls/navigationbar#navigationdestination-properties) instances.

 ### `icon_size`

 The size of all destination icons.

 Defaults to `30`.

 ### `inactive_color`